ondraslim/HUGs/README.md

 ```

 #### Aggregate and Entitties
-Aggregates and Entities are produced similarly; an example for an order Aggregate:
+Aggregates and Entities are produced similarly; an example for an `Order` Aggregate:

 ```
 Kind: Aggregate